769 words

 - echo "Deploying the project..."

-This is the skeleton.
-Clean, clear, linear.
-Each stage is a phase in your pipeline.
-Jobs inside the same stage run in parallel (if your runners can handle it).
-You want your pipeline fast?
-This is your first speed lever.
+That’s the skeleton.
+Clean and linear.
+Each stage is one phase of the pipeline.
+Jobs in the same stage run in parallel, assuming your runners can take it.
+Want a faster pipeline?
+This is the first lever you pull.

 Docker FTW#

-If you’re not pinning your jobs to Docker images, you’re doing CI in hard mode.
+If you’re not pinning your jobs to Docker images, you’re running CI in hard mode for no reason.

 image: node:20-alpine